dmarx/Multi-Modal-Comparators/README.md

 model = KatCloobLoader(id='cloob_laion_400m_vit_b_16_32_epochs').load()
 ```

-Invoking the `load()` method on an unregistered loader will also invoke napm to prepare any uninstallable
+Invoking the `load()` method on an unregistered loader will invoke [napm](https://github.com/dmarx/not-a-package-manager)
-dependencies required to load the model.
-Next time you run `python -m mmc.loaders`, the CLOOB loader would
+to prepare any uninstallable dependencies required to load the model.
+Next time you run `python -m mmc.loaders`,
-show as registered and no longer emit a warning for that model.
+the CLOOB loader will show as registered and spinning up the registry will longer emit a warning for that model.

 # Usage